TheOnlyTails/RubyMod/README.md

 - Will turn to water when it interacts with it;

-- Contains magical properties, that somehow cause kelp to turn ruby water into regular water;

 - Can be picked up in a bucket!

 - Crafting recipe: Water bucket + ruby -> Ruby water bucket